TiagoCortinhal/cita-checker/README.md

 - VNC Client: Connect to `localhost:5901`.
 - password for the VNC and user is `root`.

+## Step 4: Start the Script
+After accessing the noVNC interface, start the `cita-previa.py` script located in the home folder.
+This will initiate the appointment-checking process.

 ## Configuration 📄
 Update the `values.json` file with your personal details:
 ```json